University of South Carolina Salkehatchie: Academics

 Students completing the first two years of higher education at USC Salkehatchie can also transfer to other campuses of the University of South Carolina with minimal effort.
 Within the constraints of program requirements, students completing the first two years of higher education at USC Salkehatchie can transfer credits from courses in which they earned at least a C to practically every university in the United States.
 For those who cannot pursue further higher education, USC Salkehatchie offers the Associate in Arts degree and the Associate in Science degree to students who have earned 60 hours of credit and have met all program requirements.

-Most all of their students receive some sort of financial aid, and over 80% of their students attend the school at no cost out of pocket.
+Most of their students receive some sort of financial aid, and over 80% of their students attend the school at no cost out of pocket.

 Athletics

 The University of South Carolina Salkehatchie sponsors seven varsity level teams, known as the Indians, to compete in Region X of the National Junior College Athletic Association.
 The Indians field four women's teams in basketball, soccer, softball, and volleyball.
 The men's teams compete in baseball, basketball and soccer.